dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 ./DJI_Onboard_API_Cmdline_Test
 ~~~

-##What you will expect
+##What you can expect
-* You can see the flight control simulations on screen.
-Otherwise, real flight happens:)
+* You can see the flight control simulations on screen if you are using the PC simulator.
+Otherwise, real flight happens.
 * You can see the actual 'gimbal and camera' movement
 * You can see the image/video you capture from you mobile device

-Have FUN!
+ENJOY your flight!